tylerby10/ImgCropper.py/README.md

 <h1>Transparent PNG Image Cropper</h1>

-- This Python script utilizes the Python Image Library (PIL) to process a PNG image, with a transparent background, to create a bounding box around the pixel area that has non-transparent pixels and then crop the excess transparent border of the image.
+- This Python script utilizes the PIL fork, Pillow, to process a PNG image, with a transparent background, to create a bounding box around the pixel area that has non-transparent pixels and then crop the excess transparent border of the image.

 <h2>Use Case</h2>